-Also, a review article analyzed that highperformance bioactive polymer (BioHPP) and CAD/CAM computer-aided composite resin materials are a relatively new class of dental biomaterials.
-To avoid many disadvantages of metals and their alloys in dental practice, such as inadequate color, high density, thermal conductivity, and possible allergic reactions, polymerbased materials (BioHPP) and CAD/CAM composite resins are being developed.
-They are biocompatible materials that are light, strong, durable, and feature high resistance to bending and compression.
-However, most of its characteristics have been demonstrated through laboratory tests, while clinical studies are relatively scarce [28].
+A review article analyzed that bioactive highperformance polymers (BioHPP) and CAD/CAM computer-aided composite resin materials are a relatively new class of dental biomaterials.
+To avoid many disadvantages of metals and their alloys in dental practice, such as inappropriate color, high density, thermal conductivity, and possible allergic reactions, polymer-based materials (BioHPP) and CAD/CAM composite resins are being developed.
+They are biocompatible, lightweight, strong, durable, and have high flexural and compressive strength.
+However, most of their characteristics have been demonstrated through laboratory tests, while clinical studies are relatively scarce [28].